Dar AlHadaek

 Dar AlHadaek is a Lebanese company that publishes and distributes children's books and magazines in the Arab world.
-It was found in 1987.
+It was founded in 1987.

 In the 1990s, Dar Al Hadaek started publishing Ahmad magazine for boys and girls ages eight to 14.
 It then started Touta Touta, the first magazine in the Arab world for children ages five to seven.

 Dar Al Hadaek has received prizes for its books and participated in Arab and international book fairs.
 Its writers and illustrators have been present in fairs, workshops and specialized forums internationally.

 Dar Al Hadaek is a member of the following bodies: